silaspe/maths/docs/rand.md

 If ur mom jokes are about how fat she is, then ur dad jokes should be about how fast he left.

-My mom came up with this idea because she was tired of hearing your mom jokes from me to my sister.
+My mom came up with this idea because she was tired of hearing your mom jokes between me and my sister.

 Here's one that my sister came up with: